Premonoidal and Kleisli double categories: Introduction

-In Section 5 we study the conditions under which the distinct versions of center double categories of any premonoidal double category are monoidal.
-We exploit our mentioned double equivalence $\F\colon q\x\Ps_{hop}^{st}(\Dd\times\Dd,\Dd) \to \Ps_{hop}(\Dd\times\Dd,\Dd)$ relating quasi-functors and pseudodouble functors on the Cartesian product to read off that any candidate for a monoidal product on any double category $\Dd$, apart from a quasi-functor, yields a binoidal structure on $\Dd$ that makes it either purely central, or left, or right central, \prref{summary}.
-Consequently, $\Dd$ is monoidal if and only if it is premonoidal and purely central (\thref{gen-1}), and then its pure center $\Zz_p(\Dd)$ is a monoidal double category (\thref{gen}).
-We also study the one-sided center cases.
-Analogous results hold for 2-categories.
-Under the additional assumption that the associativity and unity constraints of $\Dd$ are special, the horizontal bicategory $\HH(\Dd)$ is premonoidal and monoidal, and $\HH(\Zz_p(\Dd)_{hm})$ is a bicategory of pure maps of $\HH(\Dd)$and is monoidal, \thref{gen-H(B)}.
+In \seref{center premon} we study centers of premonoidal double categories: a new requirement with respect to centers of binoidal double categories is that 1v-cell components of premonoidal constraints should live in the centers.
+Accordingly, we can only consider pure center $\Zz_p(\Dd)$ and (general) center double category $\Zz(\Dd)$.
+Moreover, we also require interrelatedness of the three associativity constraints via the 24 axioms.
+It turns out that they are automatically fulfilled in purely central double categories, {\em i.e.} in $\Zz_p(\Dd)$.
+We prove that there are pseudodouble functors $A\ltimes-, -\rtimes B:\Zz_\bullet(\Dd)\to\Zz_\bullet(\Dd)$ for $\Zz_\bullet(\Dd)$ being $\Zz_p(\Dd)$ or $\Zz(\Dd)$.
+In \seref{mon pure cen} we prove that monoidal structure on a purely central premonoidal double category $\Dd$ extends to a monoidal structure on its pure center $\Zz_p^{st}(\Dd)$ (a pure center in which the structure 2-cells $(u, U)$ of the underlying pseudodouble quasi-functor are trivial).
+Under the additional assumption that the associativity and unity constraints of $\Dd$ are companion-liftable (meaning that their 1v-cell components have companions), the underlying horizontal bicategory $\HH(\Dd)$ is premonoidal and admits a monoidal structure.
+Also, there is a monoidal bicategory $\HH(\Zz_p^{st}(\Dd)_{hm})$ granting the bicategory of pure maps $C_p(\HH(\Dd))$ of $\HH(\Dd)$ a monoidal bicategory structure via a pseudofunctor $\HH(\Zz_p^{st}(\Dd)_{hm})\to C_p(\HH(\Dd))$, \thref{gen-H(B)}, and it has a natural structure of a Freyd bicategory, \coref{Freyd}.
 For a premonoidal 2-category $\B$ that comes from a premonoidal double category $\Dd$ satisfying the above conditions, the fact proved in \cite[Theorem 3]{HF} that the 2-category of pure maps $\C_p(\B)$ is monoidal can be thus seen as a consequence of our theorem.
-Along the way, in analogy to cubical functors of $n$-variables, in \ssref{leading to} we study {\em n-noidal structures}, as $n$-variable extensions of binoidal structures.

-What follows is the second part in which we study Kleisli double categories.
-Before we recall the known part of the theory, we remind the reader of the basic algebra and other properties of companions, from \cite[Sections 3 and 4]{Shul}.
-We then recollect the quintessence used in the proof of \cite[Theorem 5.1]{Shul}, that vertical identity modifications, acting between vertical strict transformations whose vertical 1-cell components have companions (and are invertible), induce horizontal modifications, acting between the induced (equivalence) horizontal transformations, so that these horizontal modifications obey any desired axiom.
-This is expressed and proved in our \prref{essence}.
-We also prove a version of the latter result that leads from non-globular to horizontal modifications, \prref{omega*}.